Online Reviews: Why You Need to Be Boosting Your Online Reputation Now

 Auditing Your Online Reviews

 To find out what customers are seeing, open up your internet browser and Google your business.

-If you’re using Chrome, open an incognito window so you get results with no influence from your own browsing history (you can do this by right-clicking the Chrome icon).
+TIP: If you’re using Chrome, open an incognito window so you get results with no influence from your own browsing history (you can do this by right-clicking the Chrome icon).

 Customers feel reassured when they see friendly, constructive feedback and it helps your business build trust and credibility.

 If you’re struggling to find the time, try to respond to any negative reviews, at the very least.
-Your response to a negative review is as important, if not more important, as a positive review.

 When responding to bad reviews, be sure to take any negative emotion out of your response.
 Remember, this is not about winning over one aggrieved customer – it’s about potential customers seeing this negative review and how well you handle your response.